mui/material-ui/docs/src/pages/getting-started/learn/learn-fr.md

 ## Exemples de Projets

-Nous [hébergeons des exemples de projets](/getting-started/example-projects/) fournissant l'infrastructure nécessaire au développement et au déploiement de sites Web avec React.
+There are [some example projects](/getting-started/example-projects/) available, providing the infrastructure needed to develop and deploy websites in React.

 ## Templates

-We have a [selection of basic templates](/getting-started/templates/) to help you get started building your app.
+This [selection of basic templates](/getting-started/templates/) will help you get started building your app.

 ## Ressources recommandées

 Lors de la première utilisation de Material-UI, vous trouverez peut-être que les articles de blogs, livres et cours vidéo tiers sont plus utiles que la documentation officielle.
-Nous maintenons une liste de ressources de bonnes qualités, dont certaines sont gratuites.
+Here are some recommended resources, some of which are free.

 ### Gratuit